February 2026 • 18 min read

 Liver Disease (Non-Alcoholic Fatty Liver Disease)

-NAFLD encompasses a spectrum of conditions ranging from simple fatty liver (steatosis) to non-alcoholic steatohepatitis (NASH), which can progress to cirrhosis and liver cancer.
-The NIH estimates that approximately 20% of NAFLD cases progress to NASH, and 20% of NASH cases develop cirrhosis.
+NAFLD encompasses a spectrum from simple fatty liver (steatosis) through non-alcoholic steatohepatitis (NASH) to cirrhosis and, in a subset of patients, hepatocellular carcinoma.
+A minority of NAFLD cases progress to NASH, and a subset of NASH cases progress to cirrhosis; see the NIDDK NAFLD/NASH overview for current framing.

-The positive news is that early-stage NAFLD is reversible with weight loss.
-Studies show that losing 7-10% of body weight can significantly reduce liver fat and inflammation, potentially reversing the disease process entirely in its early stages.
+The positive news is that early-stage NAFLD is largely reversible with weight loss.
+Losing ~7–10% of body weight is the target cited in most clinical guidelines to reduce liver fat and inflammation.

 Kidney Disease